matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 a lot more in growth and acceptance with the "steep learning curve" issues.
 Companies don't want to pay lots of money to retrain developers, so their adoption will be slow, if it happens at all.
-Also, by the 4-5 year marks, enough additional complexity will be added to the Rust that the learning curve issue will be magnified.
+Also, by the 4-5 year marks, enough additional complexity will be added to Rust that the learning curve issue will be magnified.
 While Rust won't be going away, it won't be very popular either.

 If server costs are still rising, even if infrequently, then we will see almost no